 Monique Gray Smith

-Monique Gray Smith is a mixed-heritage woman of Cree, Lakota and Scottish ancestry and a proud mom of young twins.
-Under the umbrella of her own business, Little Drum Consulting, Monique is an accomplished consultant, writer and international speaker.
-She is well known for her warmth, spirit of generosity and focus on resilience.
-Monique has been sober and involved in her healing journey for over 20 years.
-She and her family are blessed to live on Coast Salish territory in Victoria, B.C.
+Monique Gray Smith is a mixed-heritage woman of Cree, Lakota and Scottish ancestry and a proud mom of twins.
+Monique is an accomplished consultant, writer and international speaker.
+Her first novel, Tilly: A Story of Hope and Resilience, won the 2014 Burt Award for First Nations, Métis and Inuit Literature.
+Monique and her family are blessed to live on Lekwungen territory in Victoria, British Columbia.

 Titles by the Author